Queuni/Match3-Core/README.md

 - Simplify the build script by using the same steps for dev and prod

 - Handle the redirect response and follow it to get the final resource

+- Simplify the CLI by merging the two similar subcommands into one